Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Introduction

+In parallel, we examine the `local' baryon-to-matter ratio $\fgas$ within the framework of cosmic web classification and discuss how this can be used to refine FRB DM modelling.
+Throughout this paper, we restrict our analysis to the baryon distribution at $z=0$; we will leave the exploration of the direct connection with the FRB observables and the situation at higher redshifts to future works.

-The paper is structured as follows: in Section~\ref{sec:methods}, we present the \simba simulation utilized in this study and introduce the T-web method on cosmic web classification.
+The paper is structured as follows: in Section~\ref{sec:methods}, we present the \simba simulation utilised in this study and introduce the T-web method for cosmic web classification.
 In Section~\ref{sec:cls}, we then demonstrate our classification applied to the \simba{} suites.
-We compare the partition of matter in different IGM environments in Section~\ref{sec:matter_partition} to verify the improvement on the refined model (Equation \ref{eq:new_decomp} and \ref{eq:f_igm_breakdown}).
+We compare the partition of matter in different IGM environments in Section~\ref{sec:matter_partition} to verify the improvement on the refined model (Equation~\ref{eq:new_decomp}; details in Appendix \ref{appendix:FLIMFLAM_intro}).
 Then, we examine the correlation between overdensity and gas density in Section~\ref{sec:f_gas}.
-In Section~\ref{sec:discussion}, we discuss the results and implications for future observation.
-Finally, we summarize our main findings in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:discussion}, we discuss the results and implications for future observations.
+Finally, we summarise our main findings in Section~\ref{sec:conclusion}.
 We assume the Planck15 cosmology \citep{Planck_2016} ($\Omega_m = 0.3$, $\Omega_{\Lambda} = 1 - \Omega_m = 0.7$, $\Omega_b = 0.048$, $h = 0.68$, $\sigma_8 = 0.82$, $n_s = 0.97$) to stay consistent with the \simba simulation.
-Finally, throughout this paper, we restrict our analysis to $z=0$ and leave the exploration on higher redshifts in future works.